Algorithms: computation of synchrony and attractors

 FPE (Fokker-Planck Equation)

-The FPE is a stochastic differential equation that models a time series of some variable x by a stochastic (diffusion) and a deterministic (drift) term (Haken, 2004).
-The application to psychology has been discussed by Tschacher, Haken & Kyselo (2015) and will be elaborated and discussed in the upcoming book.
-The FPE algorithm (in preparation) estimates, on the basis of a 1-D time series, the deterministic forces and the stochasticity, for each x contained in the time series, or in the case of too many single values of the variable, for each bucket of x.
-Thus, the underlying deterministic attractor landscape and the proportion of the stochastic term.
+The FPE is a stochastic differential equation that models a time series of some variable x by a stochastic (diffusion) and a deterministic (drift) term (Haken, 2004; Tschacher & Haken, forthcoming).
+The application to psychology has been announced by Tschacher, Haken & Kyselo (2015) and will be elaborated and discussed in the upcoming book.
+The FPE algorithm on this website estimates, on the basis of a 1-D time series, the deterministic forces and the stochasticity, for each x contained in the time series, or in the case of too many single values of the variable, for each bucket of x.
+Thus, the underlying deterministic attractor landscape of fixed-point attractors of a time series can be approximated.

 Haken H (2004).
 Synergetics.
 Introduction and Advanced Topics.
 Berlin: Springer.